 There are practically infinite choices for you to park your money.
-Vanguard’s Total Stock Market Index Fund (VTI) has over 3,700 stocks that it invests in and across the world there are over 45,000 companies listed on the stock market.
+Vanguard’s Total Stock Market Index Fund (VTI) has over 3,700 stocks that it invests in and across the world, there are over 45,000 companies listed on the stock market.
 Not to mention there are Bonds, REITs and a whole slew of other things you could invest in.

-You’re going to be impressed.
+You’re about to be impressed.